munoz0raul/arduino-demo/arduino-voice-webui/BLOG.md

 - Accessibility tools
 - Educational demonstrations

-The Arduino Uno R4's Linux core (MPU) provides the perfect platform for these applications, offering the flexibility of high-level languages (Python) combined with the compactness of embedded hardware.
+The Arduino Uno Q's Linux core (MPU) provides the perfect platform for these applications, offering the flexibility of high-level languages (Python) combined with the compactness of embedded hardware.

 ### What's Next?